PagerDuty/incident-response-docs/docs/training/incident_commander.md

 > Are there any additional actions or proposals from anyone else at this time?

+### Reducing Scope
+Once you've identified the cause of an incident, you can take some time to reduce the scope of your call.
+For example, if you've identified that a bad deploy is the cause, there's no need to keep your network engineering responder on the call.
+Responders will usually appreciate not having to stick around for something that doesn't involve them, especially when it's 3am.
+Generally, it's best to list out the people you want to remain on the call (rather than listing those that can leave), as this not only re-affirms who is required, but makes sure you won't forget about anyone who can leave.

+> Now that we've identified the primary cause and are on the way to recovery, I need the command staff, support, and site-reliability experts to stay on the call.
+Everyone else, thanks very much for your response, feel free to drop-off at your discretion.

+There's no need to forcibly remove anyone from the call, leave the choice open.
+Sometimes responders prefer to remain to see how the incident eventually resolves, since they're already awake anyway.

 ### Transfer of Command
 Transfer of command, involves (as the name suggests) transferring command to another Incident Commander.
 There are multiple reasons why a transfer of command might take place,